luisflores93/mural-code-challenge/README.md

 ### dev notes:

-- there are some features I were not able to do, like create a FIAT transfer request, and execute transfer, I'll attach API responses in the root.
+- there are some features I were not able to do, like create a FIAT transfer request, and execute transfer, I'll attach API responses screenshots in the root.

 ### Coding Challenge